teen girl is hopeful about college deferral statistics will help her get into college

 At a minimum, families should understand each school's deferral policies and timelines, decide whether and when to submit a LOCI, identify what meaningful updates can be shared, and avoid actions that could undermine the application.

-Get the College Deferral Defense Guide
+Get the Defense Guide

 If you want a step-by-step plan that walks through exactly how to handle a deferral, including LOCI guidance and timelines, start here: